Sum: Forty Tales from the Afterlives

 Sum: Forty Tales from the Afterlives, also simply called Sum, is a work of speculative fiction by American neuroscientist David Eagleman.
 It is in press in 28 languages as of 2016.
 The Los Angeles Times described it as "teeming, writhing with imagination."
 Barnes and Noble named it one of the Best Books of 2009.

 Overview

 As a short story cycle, the book presents forty mutually exclusive stories staged in a wide variety of possible afterlives.
 The author has stated that none of the stories is meant to be taken as serious theological proposals but, instead, that the message of the book is the importance of exploring new ideas beyond the ones that have been traditionally passed down.

-The title word "Sum" refers to the Latin for "I am", as in Cogito ergo sum.